secretagentan/lab-w02d03-js-sticky-notes/README.md

 - User needs to delete some notes, when they become outdated.
 Add a "X" on the notes so they can be disposed when the "X" is clicked

 ### Bonus
-- Add a datetime stamp for the note, when it is created, this needs to update everytime the note is updated
+- Add a datetime stamp for the note, when it is created, this needs to be updated everytime the note is updated